dmmlynarczyk/learn/azure/notes/01_deploy-and-manage-azure-compute-resources.md

   - It automatically handles scaling, load balancing, and networking.
   - Ideal for microservices, APIs, and event-driven applications that need to scale up and down based on demand.
   - Serverless containers!

+## Additional Quick Notes

+- To guarantee an application uptime SLA of 99.99% at the infrastructure level:
+  - Deploy the virtual machine across multiple Availability Zones within the selected Azure Region
+  - Place the virtual machines behind an Azure Standard Load Balancer
+  - Implement managed disks for all virtual machines